This task is part of project06 which is due at 23:00 EDT on 2025-10-21.

 and climbUp

-functions from wavesynth
+functions from wavesynth.

 For testing, you will also need to use at least one of

-, and/or
+saveTrack, and/or

-, although we've supplied
+playTrack, although we've supplied

 testing code for you.
-To use playTrack
+To use playTrack, you will have to install the

-module (in the Thonny "Tools" menu select "Manage Packages"
+simpleaudio module (in the Thonny "Tools" menu select "Manage Packages"

-and then search for simpleaudio
+and then search for simpleaudio and click "Install.")

 audioToolkit task instructions which include one

 possible fix.
-But note that simpleaudio
+But note that simpleaudio is not required: you can always

 just open saved .wav files manually to hear what is being produced.

-For this task, you will create a new Python file named scales.py
+For this task, you will create a new Python file named scales.py.

 Your file should begin with this header, which you should fill out (note